tinvìs

 About

-Born of a move to Austin, Texas from Davis, Ca - tinvìs took root.
-Founder and songwriter Joel Daniel, a long time member of the Davis/Sacramento music scene who played in bands for many years with members of Tycho, An Angle, Best Move, and Dusty Brown to name some sought to write a collections of songs on his own with the hope of becoming at part of the long tradition of Austin, Texas music.
+Now based in Chicago, tinvìs first took root during a move from Davis, CA to Austin, TX.
+Founder and songwriter Joel Daniel—a longtime member of the Davis/Sacramento music scene who spent years playing in bands with members of Tycho, An Angle, DoomBird, and Dusty Brown—set out to write his own collection of songs with the hope of joining the long tradition of Austin songwriting.

-He wrote a collection of songs inspired by everything from contemporary Bob Dylan, and vintage Neil Young, to Modest Mouse and Radiohead, to the young female singer songwriters that are leaving their mark on contemporary society: Phoebe Bridgers, Ex:Re, Flock of Dimes, Adrianne Lenker, and last but not least early Bon Iver and the National.
+The songs that emerged were shaped by a wide range of influences: contemporary Bob Dylan and vintage Neil Young, Modest Mouse and Radiohead, and the new generation of singer-songwriters making their mark today—Phoebe Bridgers, Ex:Re, Flock of Dimes, Adrianne Lenker—alongside early Bon Iver and The National.